Evelios/penplot-stroke/README.md

 # Release Notes

+# 1.1.1
+The input path was left out of the output paths.
+Fixed the issue and made sure to return the input path as well.

 # 1.1.0
 Added support for smooth polygon filling.
 Before this algorithm only supported paths with two different endpoints.
 This caused artifects at the polygon